salanueva/KeplerFlow/README.md

 `Gz` is an auxiliary array in which Stiefel's G-functions are saved (used to calculate `f` and `g` coefficients), and the last argument of the function specifies if we want to debug what values are calculated during its execution.

+A variation of function *keplerFlow*, named *keplerFlowWithKahan*, is used in order to reduce the loss of information.
+It's use is preferred when the system has to be evolved under series of time-steps, or when the floating-point arithmetic has little precision.

+Another variation of function *keplerFlow* can be found in the package, which is inplemented in C (*cKeplerFlow!*).
+It only admits *Float64* data types, but it is faster than the Julia inplementation.

 ## N-body Problem